ryan-mcclue/ryan-mcclue/src/beakon.md

 Load balancer:
   Introduce a server in between DNS and actual server.
-  This server just redirects requests to a number of servers to actually handle request. e.g. NGINX, AWS Elastic Load Balancer (round-robin, least load algorithms) Could also do this at the application level, e.g. the app talks to say a db server, a chat server etc.
+  This server just redirects requests to a number of servers to actually handle request. e.g. NGINX (async as oppose to per-process like Apache), AWS Elastic Load Balancer (round-robin, least load algorithms) Could also do this at the application level, e.g. the app talks to say a db server, a chat server etc.
 Scaling Data (database server):
 Caching: